NTBOS board members

 Members consist of:

-• 1 Department of Education officer nominated by the Chief Executive
+- one Department of Education and Training officer nominated by the chief executive

-• 4 stakeholder representatives (parent, teacher, employer and Indigenous)
+- four stakeholder representatives - parent, teacher, employer and Indigenous

-• 4 expert members nominated by the Minister.
+- four expert members nominated by the minister.

 This model brings a balance of views to NTBOS and maintains the cooperative arrangement between the government and non-government school sectors in the Northern Territory.